VingronLab/CAbiNet/README.md

 devtools::install_github("VingronLab/CAbiNet")
 ```

+> ⚠️ A bug in ggplot2 versions >3.3.0 and <3.4.1 lead to incorrect behaviour  in `plot_hex_biMAP`.
+Please make sure you have ggplot2 3.4.1 or higher installed.

 ## Quick start

 Here we provide a very short example of how to use the package.
 We hope to provide a more detailed description of how to use CAbiNet to perform your analysis in the near future.